minibolt-guide/minibolt/guide/system/security.md

 ### Disable password login

-* Log in to the Raspberry Pi as "admin" using SSH with your SSH key.
+* Log in to the PC as "admin" using SSH with your SSH key.
   You shouldn't be prompted for the admin's password anymore.

 * Edit the ssh configuration file `/etc/ssh/sshd_config` by uncommenting the following two options and setting their value to `no`.